 The Patient Advice and Liaison Service (PALS) can provide confidential, on-the-spot advice and support, helping you to sort out any concerns you may have about the care we provide, guiding you through the different services available from the NHS.

-This is situated in the grounds of Dewsbury District Hospital and is open Monday to Friday 9.00am - 5.00pm for any patients to attend with minor illness or injuries.
+This is situated on the grounds of Dewsbury District Hospital and is open Monday to Friday 9.00 am – 5.00 pm for any patients to attend with minor illness or injuries.

 The surgery also offers additional GP and Nurse appointments every evening between 18.30 and 21.30 and also on Saturday mornings.
 Please contact the surgery regarding these appointments.